zohra101/sandbox-level-3/modules.md

 ```

 ### Keyword import
-`import { myFunction } from " /module.js";`
+`import { myFunction } from " ./module.js";`

-- Uses code from another JavaScript file
+- Uses code from another JavaScript file.
-- The dot means the current folder
+- The ./ is the relative path that means the current folder.
 -
 #### SYNTAX:
-- use a pair of curly braces
+- use a pair of curly braces.
-- insert the module name
+- insert the module name.
-- use the keyword from
+- use the keyword from.
-- include the path of the file in quotes ""
+- include the path of the file in quotes "".
-- use a dot and a forward slash to represent the current folder
+- use a dot and a forward slash to represent the current folder.
-- RELATIVE PATH NOTATION uses the dot and forward slash
+- RELATIVE PATH NOTATION uses the dot and forward slash.
-- the type attribute must be set to "module"
+- the type attribute must be set to "module".
+`<script src="./modules.js" type="module"></script>`
-`<script src="moduleTest.js" type="module"></script>`
+`<script src="./modulesTest.js" type="module"></script>`

 #### Example:
 ```javascript